menacit/logging_course/05-time_and_clocks.md

 but hates being confused.

 Not everyone changes at the same time.

 Many plan to get rid of it, few have succeeded.

+...and some of those who've done it did it in a very annoying way.

 ![bg right:30%](images/05-boat_sundown.jpg)